Kristina-K96/sql/02_activities/assignments/Assignment2.md

 ```
 Your thoughts...

-This article highlights the fact that all AI are built on work that is initially done by humans.
-The data sets used to train the algorithim likely contain the biases of the humans labelling training sets, and then these biases are trainsitioned into these models.

-I think that a lot of people think that using AI/neural nets/LLM allow descions to be made more objectively, but that is not really the case.
-These models can't be unbiased if they are trained using data build by humans with baises.
+This article emphasizes that all AI systems are built on human labor.
+The datasets used to train AI models often reflect the biases of the humans who label them, and these biases are then embedded in the models themselves.
+Many people assume that AI, neural networks, or large language models (LLMs) make decisions more objectively than humans, but this is not necessarily true.
+Since these models learn from human-generated data, they inevitably inherit human biases.
+These inherited biases can also be mangnified by the AI, like example of the ImageNet Roulette project, and have major implications for how decisions are made in our society.
+Overall, this article highlights the importantance of recognizing the potential biases in training data—shaped by human decisions,and that we must actively work to reduce them because they have real-world impacts on our communities.
 ```